mutaman97/filament-portfolio/README.md

 Filament is powered by Livewire technology, which is a framework for Laravel that allows the creation of real-time applications without the need for deep JavaScript knowledge.
 Livewire is a product of Caleb Porzio, creator of AlpineJs.

-Warriorfolio 2 is also under the guardianship of one of the world's largest frameworks, Laravel.
+FilamentPHP Portfolio is also under the guardianship of one of the world's largest frameworks, Laravel.
 Created by Taylor Otwell, Laravel is a robust, secure, scalable framework with complete and easy-to-understand documentation.
 Laravel is a framework that is constantly evolving and is a highly tested product with an active and engaged community.

 ### Requirements
 - 🐘 PHP 8.1 or higher;